NEWS

 WHY COMPOSTING MATTERS

-Food waste, when sequestered in landfills, creates methane, a powerful greenhouse gas.
+When food waste is trapped in landfills it creates methane, a powerful greenhouse gas.
 Conversely, a different natural process occurs when food scraps are mixed with materials such as wood shavings, leaves, or mulch, and aerated with oxygen so that microbes can digest the waste.
 Carbon is sequestered, and fresh, nutrient-rich soil called compost is created.
 Composting turns waste into a resource!

 WHY DO YOU COMPOST?